 Request a free and personalized demo of Fountain today to find out how our modern hiring software platform could increase your candidate engagement while boosting your recruiters’ efficiency.

-CRM helps recruiters to manage their candidates’ skills by segmenting different categories.
+Candidate relationship management tools help recruiters to manage their candidates’ skills by segmenting different categories.
 Recruiters are also able to nurture passive talent by using targeted messaging to encourage candidate engagement, during the phase before the applicants enter the hiring process.
 An ATS is concerned with dealing with applications that have been received after a job has been advertised.

 The best candidate experience is no longer something that is optional for companies.
 Candidates value clear and timely communication with some level of personalization in order to feel that your company values their application.
 From a candidate’s point of view, the value that is placed on the application process will translate to how the company will treat the applicant if they start working with the company.

 If you are looking to provide the best hiring experience for your on-demand, hourly or gig workers, sign up today for a free trial of Fountain to benefit from our expertise in recruiting the best candidates, faster.
 This is all while ensuring that your company is represented in the best light to every candidate.

 Over 1500+ companies use Fountain to hire and scale their workforces.Get Started